ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/README.md

 The typical outdoor air CO₂ levels are between 410-420 ppm in remote locations, and up to 450 ppm in urban environments [4].
 We exhale roughly 40000 ppm CO₂ [5].
 Aerosol researchers recommend keeping CO₂ below 800 ppm to prevent the spread of COVID-19 [1][2][3][6].
 Aside from the pandemic, elevated CO₂ levels make a room feel “stuffy” and can cause a decline in cognitive ability [7].
 CO₂ sensing is used in Heating, Ventilation, and Air Conditioning (HVAC) control and energy-saving thermostats to detect when a room is occupied and only operate air conditioning or heating during those times [14][15].
 This can save energy by not running equipment while a building is unoccupied, while ensuring that people in the building have clean, healthy air [14].

-## Instructions
+# Instructions

 ### Parts

 This is a *frugal* CO₂ sensor so most of the parts can be interchanged with similar ones.
 A detailed Bill of Materials with the exact components used in this version of the sensor is provided as "[CO2_Sensor_Bill_of_Materials.xlsx](https://github.com/ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/blob/main/CO2_Sensor_Bill_of_Materials.xlsx)".
 Different sheets show suggestions for products to purchase for the lowest cost for varying numbers of sensors.
-The quantities and exact cost will autocompute if you plug in the number of sensors you want to build.
+The quantities and exact cost autocompute if you plug in the number of sensors you want to build.

 **Note:** Product suggestions in Bill of Materials are for convenience only.
 This project does not receive any incentive, financial or otherwise, for suggesting any particular product.

 #### Cost

-One sensor can be built for roughly $100, and 10 sensors for about $87 each if all parts are purchased new.
-Reusing components you already have reduces the cost significantly.
+One sensor can be built for roughly $100, and 10 sensors for about $87 each if all parts are purchased new (As of August 2021).

 #### List of Parts